-described in Chapter 3 and recommended by the IPA to be adopted by the ICC.
+The estimated renewable resource volumes and dollar budgets available for use by each utility and the assumptions that provide the basis for these estimates reflect the utilities' expected load forecasts as described in Chapter 3 and recommended by the IPA to be adopted by the ICC.
 If the ICC were to adopt a different load forecast, then the analysis which follows in this Chapter would have to be revised accordingly.
 In future procurement plans, load forecasts will be updated based on new data (particularly eligible retail customer switching rates).
-Therefore the renewable resource and related budget estimates presented in future plans could differ significantly from what is presented in this Plan.
+Therefore the renewable resource procurement target and related budget estimates presented in future plans could differ significantly from what is presented in this Plan.

-In recent years, Ameren Illinois and ComEd have generally met their overall RECs procurement targets.
-However, some years since 2012 have seen the utilities fall short of their technology-specific sub-targets.
-In the 2012 plan, the IPA included a one-year REC procurement to procure the minimum unbundled RECs required to meet the solar and wind targets (in addition to RECs separately procured through the legislatively mandated 2012 "rate stability" procurements).
+In recent years, procurements for Ameren Illinois and ComEd have generally met their overall RECs procurement targets.
+However, some years since 2012 have seen procurements fall short of technology-specific sub-targets.
+In the 2012 Plan, the IPA included a one-year REC procurement to procure the minimum unbundled RECs required to meet the solar and wind targets (in addition to RECs separately procured through the legislatively mandated 2012 "rate stability" procurements).
 Due to the volume of long-term (20 year) bundled REC and energy contracts procured in 2010, and declining eligible retail customer load, there were no procurements of renewable resources proposed (or subsequently conducted) in the 2013 or 2014 Plans.
-For the 2015-2016 delivery year (2015 Plan), Ameren Illinois and ComEd had met their overall RECs targets, but neither had procured sufficient SRECs to meet the solar PV requirements.
-The Commission approved the IPA's proposed 1-year SRECs procurement for ComEd and Ameren Illinois to meet the shortfalls.
+For the 2015-2016 delivery year (2015 Plan), resources under contract from prior IPA procurements for Ameren Illinois and ComEd were sufficient to meet overall RECs targets, but insufficient to meet the law's solar PV requirements.
+As a result, the IPA proposed and the Commission approved a 1-year SREC procurement for ComEd and Ameren Illinois to meet those shortfalls.
 That SREC procurement was held in the spring of 2015.

-Ameren Illinois and ComEd will be short SRECs and DG RECs for the 2016-2017 delivery year, and MidAmerican is short RECs for overall renewable energy resource compliance, wind RECs, SRECs, and DG RECs due to not having previously participated in the IPA procurement process.
-ComEd is short RECs for overall renewable energy resource compliance, but procuring its required SREC volume would be sufficient to fill that gap.
+Turning to the upcoming (2016-17) delivery year, existing resources under contract for Ameren Illinois and ComEd are not sufficient to meet solar PV and distributed generation sub-targets, and MidAmerican is short for overall renewable energy resource compliance, wind, solar PV, and distributed generation (due to not having previously participated in the IPA procurement process).
+ComEd is short RECs for overall renewable energy resource compliance, but procuring its required solar PV volume would be sufficient to fill that gap.
 To achieve statutory compliance, the IPA recommends a spring 2016 procurement of RECs to meet each utility's requirements (other than to meet the Distributed Generation sub-targets, as discussed below) for the 2016-2017 delivery year.
 The quantities to be procured will be based upon the "Remaining Targets" as calculated from the updated March 2016 load forecasts and will be limited to the funds available in the Renewable Resources Budget as reported at that time.
 As described elsewhere in the Plan, should consensus on the March 2016 load forecasts be needed and not be reached, the quantities of RECs to be procured for the 2016-2017 delivery year will be based upon the "Remaining Target" rows of Table 8-1, Table 8-2, and Table 8-3 for that delivery year found in the Plan.
 To the extent practicable, the structure, process and contracts for the procurement will be based upon those used for the SREC procurement conducted by the IPA in 2015.